Software Testing for Extended Reality Applications: A Systematic Mapping Study

 \subsubsection{Immersive Technology}

-We also analyse the primary studies by examining the specific immersive technologies targeted for testing in these studies.
+We analyse the primary studies by examining the specific immersive technologies targeted for testing in these studies.
 Figure~\ref{fig:xr_technology} summarises the technologies examined in the primary studies.
 About 59\% of the studies focus on testing VR apps, while approximately 26\% target AR apps.
-A limited number of studies explore broader or more integrated scopes: three focus on XR systems, one investigates MR testing, and one addresses both VR and AR testing.
+Only a small number of studies explore broader or integrated scopes: three focus on XR systems\footnote{We acknowledge XR is an umbrella term that includes VR, AR, and MR; this categorisation is based on each study' specific context and terminology.}, one investigates MR testing, and one addresses both VR and AR testing.

 The findings indicate that while VR and AR testing have received significant research attention, studies addressing broader scopes are still in the early stages of development within the research landscape.

 \begin{rqanswer} \textbf{The answer to RQ1, i.e., the current status of XR application testing research, is as follows:}